A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 Compression faucets usually have the valve stem and the nut that keeps them in place below the handles.
 An ordinary wrench can be used to remove the stem nut, pull the stem out, and access the O-ring.

-Note that wrenches can easily damage the stem nut, so use a toothless wrench for the best results.
+Be cautious as regular wrenches can damage the stem nut.
+To avoid this, opt for a toothless wrench for optimal results.

 Once the stem is out, you will find the seat washer and the O-ring.
 This ring also keeps the faucet from leaking constantly; if it is worn out, you may need to replace it.